privacybydesign/irma-documentation/yivi-docs/blog/2024-12-12-dec-update/index.md

 one for in-memory and one for Redis.
 This allows us to keep backwards compatibility while adding this new stateless property as opt-in.

-## Moving to Production Environment
+## Moving to a production environment
 As the completion of the staging environment nears, we've started work on the production environment.

 ### Secrets to Scaleway